sahib/misc/performance/5_concurrent.rst

     n.Swap(val int64) (old int64)
     n.CompareAndSwap(old, new int64) (swapped bool)

+.. class:: example

+   Example: code/counter

 .. note::

     Atomic: A thing that happens in one go.
 Either it fails completely and leaves no trace or it work fully.
 Some operations can be executed on the CPU atomically with guarantees of never being interrupted by another thread, signal or ISR.
 Those are the above operations.

+    This works by having special instructions to execute those that inform the CPU that this operation has to be atomic.

     If you chain several atomic operations (e.g. Store+Load) they are of course not atomic together!